Nenotriple/img-txt_viewer/docs/User_Guide.md

   - [Auto-Delete Blank Files](#auto-delete-blank-files) - Automatically delete blank text files.
   - [Colored Suggestions](#colored-suggestions) - Enable colorized autocomplete suggestions.
   - [Highlight Selection](#highlight-selection) - Highlight matching selected text.
+  - [Add Comma After Tag](#add-comma-after-tag) - Insert a comma at the end of the text/after inserting a tag.
   - [Big Save Button](#big-save-button) - Enlarge the save button.
   - [List View](#list-view) - Display the text box tags in a list view.
   - [Always On Top](#always-on-top) - Keep the app window on top of other windows.